Services

 Unemployment Rate

+Measures the percentage of the workforce that is currently employed which is measured monthly.
 Higher unemployment means that business confidence is low which may be a result of a slowing economy.
 This may result in stable or decreasing official rates.

 Consumer Price Index